kamanashisroy/shotodol/libs/module/README.md

 And there are two kinds of modules in terms of development and grouping.

-1. Core module : This kind of modules are the needed for the basic framework of shotodol.
+1. Builtin module : This kind of modules are needed for the basic framework of shotodol.
 2. User module : User module can be written by user to add new feature or alter existing.

 Please see the [_good_luck_](../../apps/good_luck/README.md) module for an example of user modules.